18F/handbook/_pages/general-information-and-resources/glossary.md

 - **OGC** - Office of General Counsel, aka GSA's legal team.

+- **OCIO** - Office of the Chief Information Officer, which performs security accreditation.

 - **OKR** - Objectives and Key Results.
 A system for setting individual and organizational goals with clear ways to measure success.

 - **OLU** - On-Line University, where our agency's mandatory training classes are hosted.